 Attending the Pacific Northwest Writers Association last year provided me the opportunity to meet a wonderful author by the name of Donna Cameron.
-We were… Continue reading Zoo-notable: A Year of Living Kindly.
+We were… Continue reading Zoo-notable: A Year of Living Kindly

 Tomorrow I am starting a full practice session of my new program I’m rolling out next year, the Conservation Fitness Jump Start/Head Start.

 Finally, I’m finishing up my Principles of Eating Green series.
-This is the last one, and in my opinion, THE most important one of all.… Continue reading Principles of Eating Green: Get to Know Your Food”
+This is the last one, and in my opinion, THE most important one of all.… Continue reading Principles of Eating Green: Get to Know Your Food